 If you’re like my wife and me, then you will know a family holiday isn’t complete if your dog isn’t there.
 Trust me when I say bringing your dog on a camping trip will make for a great experience with lots of fun memories.
+Just make sure you can keep your dog warm while camping, otherwise you will have to share a sleeping bag with your dog!
 I always have fun when we go camping with Woody (my little West Highland Terrier).
 I am planning a solo camping trip with Woody for this coming summer which I will document, write about, and maybe share some photos and videos of us both.

 If you do want to take your dog, then you will have a few extra precautions to consider.
 Such as making sure your dog’s nails are cut, or at least not sharp enough to tear through your tent.
 I have various other tips and information about camping with dogs that you may find helpful.